pdxmph/puppet-docs/source/hiera/1/complete_example.markdown

 ## Assigning a Class to a Node With Hiera

 In the first part of our example, we were concerned with how to use Hiera to provide data to a parameterized class, but we were assigning the classes to nodes in the traditional Puppet way: By making `class` declarations for each node in our `site.pp` manifest.
-Thanks to the `hiera_include` function, you can assign nodes to a class the same way you can assign values to class parameters: Picking a facter fact on which you want to base a decision and adding data sources to your `hiera.yaml` file.
+Thanks to the `hiera_include` function, you can assign nodes to a class the same way you can assign values to class parameters: Picking a facter fact on which you want to base a decision and adding to the hierarchy in your `hiera.yaml` file, then writing data sources.

 ### Using `hiera_include`